jgarte/fishtank.py/README.md

 # fishtank.py
-An interactive fishtank for you terminal.
+An interactive fishtank for your terminal.